 Bonus: Any frequent flier will tell you hydration is key.
 Aside from guzzling water, a small H2O travel spray is a wise way to refresh mid-flight and when you land ($9).

-14 hours: Vancouver BC to Sydney Australia
+Best clothes for long flights: Vancouver BC to Sydney Australia

 Fourteen hours is a long time in one place.
 You've got to go big on comfort for flights this long.
 Think a hooded gray wool coat with beige lining.
 It's fashion-forward and cozy ($139).